-In Automotive and Aerospace industries, sound package has an important role to help identify and control vehicle noise in order to improve passenger comfort and reduce environmental noise pollution.
-The well-known used approaches to model the sound package are Transfer Matrix Method (TMM) combined with Statistical Energy Analysis (SEA).
-The effect of sound package on the sound radiation can be summarized in three points. (i) Interact with the non-resonant response of the panel to modify the mass law. (ii) Act as a barrier and modify the radiation efficiency of the panel. (iii) Acts as a multilayer damping treatment on the panel.
-To the best of our knowledge, the equivalent damping due to the multilayer has not been done by earlier researchers and it's a novel approach.
-In this paper, an experimental study will be conducted to assess the add-on damping by sound package for different configurations.
-The decay rate method will be used to measure the damping indicator on a flat samples attached to acoustic treatments.
-Different parameters will be investigated such as: Nature of the foam, thickness, boundary conditions (bounded or no bounded to the master structure) etc.
+In Automotive and Aerospace industries, sound package has an important role to control vehicle noise in order to improve passenger comfort and reduce environmental noise pollution.
+The most known approaches used to model the sound package are the Transfer Matrix Method (TMM) combined with Statistical Energy Analysis (SEA).
+The Transfer Matrix Method based approach is extensively used and well-validated for predicting the transmission loss and other vibro-acoustic indicators of multi-layer structures.
+However, to the best of our knowledge, the equivalent damping due to the multilayer has not been addressed yet in the literature, and it's a novel approach.
+In this paper, simplified formulations using TMM to compute the equivalent damping will be recalled, and an experimental study will be conducted to assess the add-on damping by sound package for different configurations.
+The decay rate and the power injected methods will be used to measure the damping indicator on flat samples attached to acoustic treatments.
+Different parameters will be investigated such as: Nature of the material, thickness, and boundary conditions.
+Finally, the effect of the material compression will be investigated.